BuscagliaR/Learning_Algorithms/README.md

 Contains R code for ensemble learning.
 Naive, equally-weighted, and accuracy-weighted ensemble algorithms are presented, but now with detailed code for running and producing KCV ensemble classifier results found in Chapter 5.

+## ESFuNC_Functions_March_2018.R

+ESFuNC functions (see additional repository).
+Not required but called in the code provided to obtain results.

+## lupustherm.txt

+SLE Plasma Thermogram averaged scans.
+Data was provided by Dr. Nichola Garbett.
+The file contains the SLE plasma thermogram output after some data processing: averaging of duplicated results and removal of erroneous scans.

+## Per_Pixel_SLE_Full_Analysis_Final.R

+Provides the code for obtaining all results shown in Chapter 7, section 3.
+Not annotated.
+Uses parallelization heavily (6 cores).
+Several computationally intensive steps.
+Takes approximately 6 - 8 hours to run.